A Day Trip Through Kakheti: Wine, History, and Georgian Charm | Georgia the Country in Europe

 By now, we were hungry and ready for a feast.
 We chose a restaurant with a terrace overlooking the Kakheti Valley.
 The view was spectacular and the food was even better!
 We ordered a mix of traditional Georgian dishes.

-Churchkhela: A sweet snack made of nuts dipped in grape juice.
+Churchkhela: A sweet snack made of nuts dipped in thickened grape juice.
+They look like colorful candles and are often called "Georgian Snickers."
+They're energy bombs originally made for soldiers and shepherds.

 We paired the meal with a glass of local Saperavi wine.
 It was a perfect lunch—fresh, flavorful and filling.